AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 ## Experimental Methods
 ### Set-up
 1. Turn the valves of the inlet (Blue) and outlet (Red) hoses to the open positions (vertical handle).
   * If the dye and/or coagulant bottles are not connected to the system, replace the water bottles with the correct chemicals.
-See tube labeling to ensure proper correspondence of microtubing to chemical.
+See tube labeling to ensure proper correspondence of microtubing to the chemical.
 2. Turn on the pumps and make sure that both the water pump and coagulant/dye pumps are running in the clockwise direction.
 3. Ensure both pumps are on "INT" mode.
 4. Set the water pump to 38.9 rpm and the dye/coagulant pump to 20 rpm.
-5. Set up camera and connect it to the computer.
+5. Set up the camera and connect it to the computer.
 If it does not show up, click Force IP.

  Setting up the camera
  * Unscrew the caps from both ends of the camera and the camera holding device connected to the computer.
  * Screw the camera onto the holding device
- * Attention: It is very important that no finger prints are left on any of the lenses of the camera to ensure no disruption in the footage
+ * Attention: It is very important that no fingerprints are left on any of the lenses of the camera to ensure no disruption in the footage

 ### Experiment